urbancamo/urbancamo.github.io/adif-processor.md

 - 157,201 Summits on the Air
 - 51,138 World Wide Flora Fauna areas
 - 66,026 Castles in the World Castles Award Programme
+- 1,706 International Lighthouses and Lightships
+- 27 Railways on the Air (based on 2021 entrants)

 ***
 ## Satellite Contacts